-EMU may earn a 50% interest in the tenements by spending not less than \$750k on exploration or development (includes all expenses other than annual fees) and a further 30% interest by spending a further \$1.1m.
+EMU may earn a 50% interest in the tenements by spending not less than \$750K on exploration or development (includes all expenses other than annual statutory tenement charges) and a further 30% interest (for a total 80% interest) by spending a further \$1.1M (for a total earn-in spend of \$1.85M).

 EMU will manage the project and determine all programmes and budgets during the earn in period.
-EMU may withdraw at any time but must keep the tenements in good standing and is liable for the cost of all rehabilitation works required consequent on its farm-in activities.
+EMU may withdraw at any time but must keep the tenements in good standing and is liable for the cost of all rehabilitation works required consequent on its farm-in activities

-The optional earn-in spend rate for first a 50% interest then an 80% interest is as follows:
+The optional earn-in spend rate for first a 50% interest, then an additional 30% interest for a total of 80%, is as follows: First Earn-in Amount (50%)